wgnrto/uniteye/README.md

 The Points drop-down will give you a list of all the point coordinates for the current calibration round.
 After that you can select a texture to use as the calibration dot, we include a default CalibrationDot with our package.
 The speed that the dot moves can also be changed, as well as the padding around the edges in pixels.
 The current Round shows the current round when calibrating.

 Max Rounds Per Preset sets the maximum rounds the calibration goes through based on how many pattern presets are included.
 Currently, the calibration runs through the corners clockwise, then a vertical zig-zag pattern, followed by a horizontal zig-zag pattern and a counterclockwise corner pattern.
 When Max Rounds is set to eg. 3, it will run through those four patterns sequentially and then repeat that 2 more times, for a total of 12 rounds.
-We recommend 2 Max Rounds Per Preset, but you're welcome to test and change the `_presets` in `UnitEye/Scripts/Runtime/GazeCalibration.cs`.
+We recommend 2 Max Rounds Per Preset, but you are welcome to test and change the `_presets` in `UnitEye/Scripts/Runtime/GazeCalibration.cs`.

-Rounding off, you can select the Calibration Type to calibrate against (in a runtime calibration this is the current calibration type on the Gaze component), choose whether or not to save a (and potentially overwrite an existing) calibration file, choose whether or not the calibration stops after every point (to allow your eyes to relax and you to blink if needed) and choose if you want to quit the application after the calibration is complete.
+Rounding off, you can select the Calibration Type to calibrate against (in a runtime calibration, this is the current calibration type on the Gaze component), choose whether or not to save a (and potentially overwrite an existing) calibration file, choose whether or not the calibration stops after every point (to allow your eyes to relax and you to blink if needed), and choose whether you want to quit the application after the calibration is complete.

 When you start a calibration sequence either through a new scene or at runtime through [Gaze UI](#gaze-ui), you will see the following screen: